Hypothetical imperative

 A hypothetical imperative (German: hypothetischer Imperativ) is originally introduced in the philosophical writings of Immanuel Kant.
 This sort of imperative is contrasted with a categorical imperative.

 Overview

 It is first mentioned in Section II of Groundworks of the Metaphysics of Morals.
 Kant defined it as the formula of the command of reason that represents an objective principle "in so far as it is necessitating for a will", in other words, imperatives act as the empirical formulas for knowing and enacting with reason.
 Hypothetical imperatives tell us how to act in order to achieve a specific goal and the commandment of reason applies only conditionally, e.g. "I must study to get a degree."
+To put it simply, a hypothetical imperative is the blueprint for the use of reason in the interest of achieving a goal.

-These sort of actions are capable of producing good, but they are primarily motivated by a desire to meet specific purposes.
-Actions done via Hypothetical Imperatives are done very often; whenever one commits to perform an action in order to achieve something they desire, they have used this imperative to act with reason.
+These sorts of actions are capable of producing good, but they are primarily motivated by a desire to meet specific purposes.
+Actions done via Hypothetical Imperatives are done very often; whenever one commits to perform an action in order to achieve something they desire, they have used this imperative to act with reason to their advantages.